RikkaApps/websites/appops/guide/faq/purchase.md

-# Purchase or restore problems
+#  Don't Restore problems fix all

 ## Google Play restore

-In most cases, follow the prompts that appear after clicking the purchase.
-If you still can't solve the problem, please send us an email.
+In most cases, follow the prompts that appear after OR before clicking with or without the purchase.
+And enjoy it!